 3.3.1 Effects of psilocybin on working memory (updating) (Study IDs 1,2 10, 12)

-Four key studies—Barrett et al. (2018), Carter et al. (2005), Mallaroni et al. (2023), and Wittmann et al. (2006)—considered working memory in their studies on psilocybin.
+Four key studies—Barrett et al. (2018), Carter et al. (2005), Mallaroni et al. (2023), and Wittmann et al. (2006)—considered working memory.
 The studies pursued different research questions and utilised various assessment tools, including the Letter N-back, Spatial Span Test, and the Spatial Memory Task (Table 2).

 Thet study by Barrett et al. (2018; ID = 1), employed a double-blind, placebo-controlled, complete-crossover design to compare the neurocognitive effects of two different types of psychedelics, psilocybin and DXM (an NMDAr antagonist) as a classic and dissociative hallucinogen on cognitive performance.
 Various doses of psilocybin and a control dose of DXM were administered in 19 participants, followed by cognitive assessment (psychomotor functioning, working and episodic memory, visual perception and executive functions, such as working memory) including a Letter N-back task for working memory updating, conducted at baseline and 180 minutes after compound intake.
 There was no global cognitive impairment and delirium, but more specific impairments that were drug and dose dependent.
 For the 2-back condition, the study found that psilocybin led to both a decrease in discriminability and slowed RTs for correct responses.
 A dose-dependent reduction in response bias was also observed, leading the authors to conclude that psilocybin selectively impairs working memory (Barrett et al., 2018).

 The second study by Carter et al. (2005; ID = 2) examined the effects of psilocybin as an experimental approach to assess the involvement of the serotonin receptor in attention and working memory.
-The study sample consisted of eight participants, both with and without pre-treatment using the 5-HT2A antagonist Ketanserin, which tested the reduction of any psilocybin-related changes.
-Administered in a double-blind, placebo-controlled framework, a Spatial Span Test was conducted 120 minutes post-compound intake.
+The study sample consisted of eight participants, both with and without pre-treatment using the 5-HT2A antagonist Ketanserin.
+Administered in a double-blind, placebo-controlled study, a Spatial Span Test was conducted 120 minutes post-compound intake.
 The results indicated no significant effect of psilocybin on any of the measured outcomes for working memory, but reduced attentional tracking ability (Carter et al., 2005).

-Wittmann et al. (2006; ID = 10) research interest was on time perception under the effects of psilocybin.
-As a cognitive control measure, spatial working memory was assessed using the Spatial Span Test, The study was conducted double-blind, placebo-controlled, within-subject design involving 12 participants.
+Wittmann et al. (2006; ID = 10) focused on time perception under the effects of psilocybin.
+As a cognitive control measure, spatial working memory was assessed using the Spatial Span Test.
+The study was conducted double-blind, placebo-controlled, within-subject design involving 12 participants.
 Assessments were made at baseline, 100 minutes, and 360 minutes following drug administration.
 Timing performance was affected for longer time intervals (from 2/2.5 s on).
 Regarding working memory, dose and time dependent effects on span length were found at acute effects only and reduced the lengths from about 7.5 to 6.5.
 A 17.5 mg/70 kg dose of psilocybin significantly impaired span length at 100 minutes post-psilocybin-administration, but not after 360 min, in contrast to the 8.05 mg/70 kg dose and placebo (Wittmann et al., 2006).

-Lastly, the recent study by Mallaroni et al. (2023; ID = 12) assessed the immediate active in hourly measures (0-6 hours post) of subjective, cognitive and cardiovascular effects of the novel serotonergic hallucinogen 2C-B (a synthetic analogue of mescaline) in comparison to psilocybin in a double-blind, placebo-controlled within-subject design study.
+Lastly, the recent study by Mallaroni et al. (2023; ID = 12) assessed the immediate subjective, cognitive and cardiovascular effects of the novel serotonergic hallucinogen 2C-B (a synthetic analogue of mescaline) in comparison to psilocybin in a double-blind, placebo-controlled within-subject design study.
 Cognitive domains comprised psychomotor task and executive functions.
 Mallaroni et al. (2023) reported similar impairments in working memory, as gauged by the Spatial Memory Task (SMT) as well as psychomotor slowing.
 The study revealed that a 15 mg/70 kg dose of psilocybin, compared to a placebo, was associated with significantly lower scores in both immediate and delayed SMT recall.